singular-gpispace/framework/README.md

 * loads the library giving access to the smoothness test,
 * loads an example ideal of a Campedelli surface, then
 * creates a configuration token for the Singular/GPI-Space framework,
-  * adds information where to store temporary data,
+  * adds information where to store temporary data (in the field options.tmpdir),
+  * where to find the nodefile (in the field options.nodefile), and
-  * and where to find the nodefile, and
+  * where to find the loghostfile (in the field options.loghostfile), and
-  * sets how many processes per node should be started (usually one per core, not taking hyper-threading into account, you may have to adjust according to your hardware),
+  * sets how many processes per node should be started (in the field options.procspernode, usually one process per core, not taking hyper-threading into account, you may have to adjust according to your hardware),
 * creates a configuration token for the smoothness test,
-  * adds information on whether the input ideal is to be considered in projective space (or affine space),
+  * adds information on whether the input ideal is to be considered in projective space or affine space (in the field options.projective),
-  * at which codimension the descent with Hironaka's criterion should stop and the standard Jacobian cirterion should be used, and finally
+  * at which codimension the descent with Hironaka's criterion should stop and the standard Jacobian cirterion should be used (in the field options.codimlimit), and finally
 * starts the computation.

 Note that in more fancy environments like a cluster, one should specify absolute paths to the nodefile and the temp directory.